Former Angels employee convicted in Skaggs’ overdose death

 Molfetta pointed to a white board prosecutors said made their case.
 It was filled with magnetic tiles showing text messages between Skaggs and Kay, and departure and arrival times along with other elements from June 30 and July 1.

-“Those tiles, these things they’ve put up there, they prove nothing but what’s on the tiles,” Molfetta said.
-“There are so many assumptions behind it.”
+”Those tiles, these things they’ve put up there, they prove nothing but what’s on the tiles,” Molfetta told the jury. ”There are so many assumptions behind it.”

 Kay served as the team’s public relations contact on many road trips, and the trip to Texas was his first since returning from rehab.
 Kay was placed on leave shortly after Skaggs’ death and never returned to the team.
 He didn’t testify.